Johanhby/Portfolio-Project-2/README.md

 ## Features

-- A Hero image encouraging message to start playing, decorative opposing hands setting the competivite mood.
+- A descriptive Hero image.
 - An encouraging message to start playing.
 - Decorative opposing hands at the ready, setting the competivite mood.
 - 5 button choises to play the game.